-In lab PANDA, we conduct our own projects and collaborate with various research labs and community-based agencies to achieve our goals of learning how to identify effective ways to help children with trauma histories.
+In lab PANDA, we conduct our own projects and collaborate with various research labs and community-led agencies to achieve our goals of learning how to identify effective ways to help children with trauma histories.
 Below are a few of our initiatives:

 Project Share began as Dr. Hambrick's dissertation research.
 The focus is on identifying adaptive ways for caregivers to talk to children about disasters.
 We are collaborating with researchers at the University of Kansas (Dr. Eric Vernberg) and the University of Missouri to extend this study to additional populations, and continue to analyze our own data.

 Kansas City Refugee Project

 This project is a collaboration between lab PANDA and Dr. Eric Vernberg's lab at the University of Kansas (KU).
 Jessy Guler, a doctoral candidate at KU, is the PI of this focus-group and interview based project.
 We are conducting focus groups with local providers who serve KC-area refugees, and interviews with refugee families.
 The goal is to learn about the strengths of refugee families and the challenges they face in the US, as well as to learn about family functioning once resettled to the US and how family functioning is associated with wellbeing.

 We collaborate with Dr. Heather Taussig's research team at the University of Denver, which studies the efficacy and effectiveness of mentoring-based preventive interventions for children and adolescents involved with child welfare.